Step 1 – Retrieve Your Client ID and Create a Secret API Key

 Step 4 - Create a Webhook

-After you enter your Checkout.com details in the Data Connections page and click Add Data Connection, you’ll be prompted to create a webhook.
-Click the copy icon beside Webhook Destination, then click Complete Webhook Set-Up.
+From the Data Connections page, click the … in the top-right corner of your new Checkout Connection card.
+Click Copy Webhook Destination to copy your webhook desitnation URL.
 Next, log into your Checkout.com account to create the webhook:Under Events, select all events within each of the following categories:

 - Disputes